 3.6.2.
-Redemption charge
+Redemption Charge

 The ACD may make a charge on the redemption of Shares in each Class.
-At present, no redemption charge is levied.
+However, the ACD does not currently apply such charge.

-The ACD may only introduce a redemption charge in accordance with the Regulations.
-Also, if such a charge was introduced, it would not apply to Shares issued before the date of the introduction (i.e., those not previously subject to a redemption charge).
+The ACD may only introduce or increase a redemption charge in accordance with the Regulations.
+Also, if such a charge was introduced in respect of a specific Class of Shares, it would not apply to Shares issued before the date of the introduction (i.e., those not previously subject to a redemption charge).